 Tai O fishing village is quite local.
 International visitors might not enjoy their experience as much here.

 Tai O has been there for quite a while so a lot of things won’t be shiny and new.
 It’s important to adjust your expectations.

 Rural areas in Hong Kong aren’t going to be the same as rural areas in the U.S. Tai O might not be everyone’s cup of tea but it certainly is a different type of experience.

 Although I’m a city girl at heart, I also appreciate places outside of the city.
 Tai O fishing village is a breath of fresh air compared to your normal, city life.
 It helped that the weather was nice that day.

-I did the whole Hong Kong hotel quarantine once already when I moved back.
-While it wasn’t bad, it’s not something I want to do again unless I have to.
 Going to Tai O did feel like a small vacation and I enjoyed my time there.